 2. Borås Zoo – in Borås, Västergötland

 Borås Zoo is located about 50 km east of Gothenburg.
-With about 65 species it is one of the largest Swedish zoos.
+With about 65 species it is one of the largest zoos in Sweden.
 Here you will of course get to see native Nordic wildlife.
 However, the zoo’s major attraction is the African Savannah.
 It became a trend-setter for modern zoos around the world as different species live together in the same enclosure.
 The zoo also has a very popular monkey house and monkey island.

 We like this zoo very much because it is beautifully laid out in the shifting terrain in the middle of Borås.
 This is the zoo that our kids love most in Sweden.